MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

     [!INCLUDE [hci-patch-incoming-server](../../includes/hci-patch-incoming-server.md)]

-1. Close all PowerShell session on the server you're signed in.
+1. Close all the PowerShell sessions on this server.
-1. In a new PowerShell session, run the following command:
+1. Open a new PowerShell session on this server.
+Run the following command:

     ```powershell
     Uninstall-module –Name PSWindowsUpdate –Force
     ```

-1. Sign in with the lifecycle manager account into a server that is already a member of the cluster.
-Run the following command to add the new server
+1. Sign in with the Lifecycle Manager account into a server that is already a member of the cluster.
+Run the following command to add the new incoming server:

     ```powershell
     $Cred = Get-Credential